 ADHD Kids have a hard time verbalizing their feelings and emotions – everything may just come out as anger.

-So, when my son exploded over breakfast last week, his behavior was telling me he was having a hard time with my repeated, multiple commands.
+So, when my son exploded over breakfast last week, his behavior was telling me he was having a hard time with my repeated, multiple commands and not letting him make his own choices.

 Once you realize behavior is communication and your reactions may be contributing to your kiddo’s explosive episodes, you have a great opportunity to learn from the mistakes – both yours and your kids.